H.K. Stock Trading

 HSBC Internet Banking Users

 Important notice: From mid-July 2018, we will be sending notification to you on execution of trades you conduct online or via our mobile apps.
-Please ensure that you have provided us a valid mobile phone number to receive such notification via SMS, or you will not be able to trade online or via our mobile apps after mid-July.
+Please ensure that you have provided us with a valid mobile phone number to receive such notification via SMS, or you will not be able to trade online or via our mobile apps after mid-July.
 You can update your mobile phone number via Personal Internet Banking or any HSBC branches in HK.
 View www.hsbc.com.hk/inv-sms/ for details.

 The RMB charges shown are applicable to RMB denominated stock and nominee service & corporate actions involving RMB.